Freight Fall to Sharks at Home, 46-40

 Freight quarterback Keegan Shoemaker was helped off the field after an injury on the last play of their first drive in the quarter.

-Jacksonville took the lead for the first time since the first quarter with a touchdown by X to make it 30-28.
+Jacksonville took the lead for the first time since the first quarter with a touchdown to make it 30-28.

 Jiya Wright entered the game in place of Shoemaker after the Freight received the ball.